Winter Session of Parliament scrapped due to coronavirus pandemic | NewsBytes

 -

-Last month, Lok Sabha Speaker Om Birla had stated that the secretariat was ready to hold the Winter Session.
-He then put the ball in the government's court.
+However, last month, Lok Sabha Speaker Om Birla had stated that the secretariat was ready to hold the Winter Session.

 -